Tracey Breaks the News: Characterisations

-On 25 October 2017, two days before the show's series premiere (and after photos of Ullman transformed into Jeremy Corbyn had been made public) the real Jeremy Corbyn joked, "Don't worry, Tracey Ullman's coming" at Prime Minister's Questions as they awaited the arrival of Prime Minister Theresa May.
-Upon seeing himself and Corbyn parodied in the series premiere, John McDonnell tweeted: "Absolutely brilliant.
-Even I thought it was me and Jeremy for a while.
-Satire at its best."

-A sketch featured in the series 2 premiere episode (broadcast on 1 June 2018) drew considerable ire from Labour Party members on social media.
-The sketch featuring Ullman as current Labour Party leader Jeremy Corbyn references the political leader's ties to Gerry Adams, former Leader of the Sinn Féin, a friend of his from Hamas, and focuses on the public debate surrounding antisemitism in the Labour Party and Corbyn's reaction to it.
-Conspiracy theories and erroneous claims arose on Twitter from Labour supporters that Jewish comedian David Baddiel wrote the sketch's script, that Ullman was Jewish, and that the bit was part of a "Zionist conspiracy" against the party.
-Politicians such as George Galloway were also responsible in pushing the claims.
-Baddiel, who is an outspoken atheist, who is not a Zionist, and has nothing to do with the show, responded on his Twitter account: "Been told, hilariously, that Corbynistas like @jigsawman2014 have assumed that I wrote Tracey Ullman's JC sketch on her show: a brilliant example of how they truly eschew the idea of a Jewish conspiracy."
-Baddiel followed up, "This is the literally the weirdest conspiracy theory I've ever seen.
+A sketch in the Series 2 premiere (broadcast on 1 June 2018) drew considerable ire from Labour Party members on social media.
+Featuring Ullman as then-Labour leader Jeremy Corbyn, the segment referenced his ties to Gerry Adams (former leader of Sinn Féin) and Hamas, and focused on the public debate surrounding antisemitism in the Labour Party.
+In response, conspiracy theories and erroneous claims surfaced on Twitter from Labour supporters alleging that Jewish comedian David Baddiel had written the sketch, that Ullman herself was Jewish, and that the segment was part of a "Zionist conspiracy" against the party.

+Public figures such as George Galloway were instrumental in amplifying these claims.
+Baddiel—an outspoken atheist who is not a Zionist and had no involvement with the show—responded on Twitter: "Been told, hilariously, that Corbynistas... have assumed that I wrote Tracey Ullman's JC sketch on her show: a brilliant example of how they truly eschew the idea of a Jewish conspiracy."
+Baddiel later followed up: "This is literally the weirdest conspiracy theory I've ever seen.
 I've now seen it stated as fact that I wrote that sketch.
 Maybe I should ask for royalties.
 Or will that confirm the stereotype for the antisemites?"

-Ullman, who is not Jewish, is a long-time Labour supporter, like Baddiel.
-Producer Caroline Norris added, "I have no idea where [this idea] came from.
+Ullman, who is not Jewish, is a long-time Labour supporter, as is Baddiel.
+Producer Caroline Norris clarified: "I have no idea where [this idea] came from.
 He'd be on the credits if he'd written a sketch for the show."
-In reality, the Corbyn sketch was written by Laurence Howarth who also wrote a series of sketches for the show's second series mocking Conservative MP Jacob Rees-Mogg.
-Entertainers such as David Schneider, Al Murray, Emma Kennedy, Mitch Benn, a number of journalists, and actress Tracy-Ann Oberman, who's appeared on the show a number of times, came to the series' defense and condemned the antisemitic smears launched against Ullman, Baddiel, and the show itself.
-Shane Allen, the head of BBC comedy commissioning, defended the Corbyn sketches because "attacking the left, right and centre is part of the whole point of satire."
-He went on to say that comedians and writers shouldn't be afraid of Twitter controversy because "Twitter is a playground for bullies, arseholes and cowards."
+In reality, the sketch was written by Laurence Howarth, who also penned a series of sketches for the second series mocking Conservative MP Jacob Rees-Mogg.
+Figures such as Dan Schneider, Al Murray, Emma Kennedy, and Tracy-Ann Oberman came to the show's defense, condemning the antisemitic smears launched against Ullman, Baddiel, and the production itself.
+Shane Allen, the BBC’s Head of Comedy Commissioning, defended the sketches, stating that "attacking the left, right and centre is part of the whole point of satire".
+He added that writers should not fear Twitter controversy, calling the platform "a playground for bullies, arseholes and cowards".